beaini-work/audiobookshelf/readme.md

 | OPENAI_MODEL | OpenAI model to use | gpt-4o-mini |
 | OPENAI_TEMPERATURE | Temperature parameter for OpenAI | 0.3 |

+> **Note:** For transcription of large audio files (>25MB), ffmpeg must be installed on the system.
+The application uses ffmpeg to split large audio files into smaller chunks for processing with OpenAI's Whisper API.

 #### ChromaDB Configuration (for vector storage)

 | Variable | Description | Default |